Our Asylum Solicitors in London can help those claiming asylum or who have a Human Rights claim.

 After the screening interview, you will need to go to a longer interview to explain why you are applying for asylum.
 This is when you get an opportunity to describe to the case owner what has happened to you and what it is you fear in your own country.

 You should give as much information about your claim as you can, including any medical or experts’ reports if available.
 The interview is important, as UK Visas and Immigration will use the information you give to make their decision about your claim.
 The information in your screening interview may be compared against what you say in the asylum interview.
 You can ask for the interview to be recorded.

 You can be detained at any stage of your claim.
 UK Visas and Immigration must give you their reasons for detaining you.
 If you are detained, you should immediately contact your solicitor and ask about applying to be released.
 Instead of being detained, you may be tagged (this means your movements are tracked electronically) or asked to visit a reporting centre regularly.

-It is important that you tell UK Visas and Immigration where they can contact you at all times, and that you also tell your solicitor.
+It is important that you tell UK Visas and Immigration where they can contact you at all times, and that you also tell your Asylum Solicitors in London.

 Most asylum seekers have a right of appeal to the First-Tier Tribunal if their claim is refused.
 An independent Immigration Judge, who is not employed by the Home Office, hears the appeal.
 The deadlines for making an appeal application after a refusal decision are very short.

 If your claim is refused, you should immediately ask for advice about appealing against the decision, as there are very strict time limits for appeals.
 You are allowed to remain in the UK whilst your appeal is pending.
 However, some applicants do not automatically have a right to an appeal inside the UK, for example if they come from the countries that are presumed by the Home Office to produce clearly unfounded asylum claims, or if they have already claimed asylum in a safe third country.
 In some cases you can only appeal from outside the UK.
 Our specialist Asylum Solicitors In London will be able to assist you.